 Attack: Highest ability vs. AC.

 Hit: 1[W] damage, and the target cannot take opportunity actions until the end of your next turn.
-If making two attacks, one target takes damage from the primary hand weapon, the other from the off-hand weapon.
+If making two attacks, one target takes damage from the main-hand weapon, the other from the off-hand weapon.